 Enter pay-for-performance and high-deductible health plans, and now everything has changed.
-Today, 30% of a provider’s revenue comes directly from patients.
+Today, 30% of provider revenue comes directly from patients.
 And with that increased responsibility, patients are demanding greater transparency in their healthcare costs and more options for paying.

 In other words, the purse strings have been ripped from the hands of providers and placed firmly in the hands of patients.
-Yet that purse is increasingly empty, even for patients who have insurance.
+That purse is now more frequently empty, even for patients who have insurance.
 Today, more than half of all debt collections reported to credit agencies is medical debt.
 It’s also the most common cause of bankruptcy.

 Historically, hospitals have treated patient collections as a back-end, reactive process.
 Send a few statements, then place the account with an agency.
-The patient experience wasn’t part of the equation as they were squeezed into a one-size-fits-all payments model.
+The patient experience wasn’t part of the equation, as they were squeezed into a one-size-fits-all payments model.
 Outside of pre-service collections efforts, the fewer financial interactions with the patient, the better.
 This allowed providers to focus on patient care, not debt collections.
-In a time when most patients had insurance that paid for the majority of their care, this process worked.

 No one wants patients to put off care.
 But providers can’t afford to give their services away for free.
-The answer is to find a way to make it easier for patients to pay that requires less effort and cost on the part of the provider and improves the patient financial experience.
+The answer is to make it easier for patients to pay.
+The industry needs a solution that requires less effort and cost on the part of the provider, while improving the patient financial experience.
 And it needs to start before a patient is seen.

 Patients often take a different approach to paying their medical bills than their other bills.
 Providers need to look at a broader picture when determining the best collection route to take with each patient.
-This, in turn, helps prevent accounts from being turned over to charity or collections too soon, which leaves money on the table unnecessarily and can damage the patient-provider relationship.
+This, in turn, helps prevent accounts from being written off or turned over to collections too soon, which leaves money on the table unnecessarily and can damage the patient-provider relationship.

 Whether a hospital’s accounting system can’t handle responsive payment offerings or they just don’t want to take on the role of a lender, ignoring the opportunity makes it harder for patients to pay, impedes cash flow, and negatively impacts the patient relationship.

-Instead of thinking of patient responsibility in terms of a collection burden, providers should look at it as another part—a key part—of the patient experience.
-Rather than just thinking of how best to collect, they should look at the obligation from the patient’s point of view and think about the best way to pay.
-This type of patient-centric approach enables providers to deliver a better patient financial experience.
+Instead of thinking of patient responsibility in terms of a collection burden, providers should look at is a key part of the patient experience.
+Rather than just thinking of how best to collect, they should look at the obligation from the patient’s point of view and consider the best way to pay.
+This patient-centric approach enables providers to deliver a better patient financial experience.

 When patients know a provider is willing to offer customized payment options that fit into their unique financial situation, they are more likely to get the care they need.
 And they’re more likely to choose that provider for future healthcare needs—which helps improve loyalty and patient satisfaction.